New Medieval event for East Anglia – 22nd to 24th July 2022

-This huge new annual event taking place around the town of North Walsham and culminating on North Walsham’s Memorial Park is to commemorate this battle.
+This huge new annual event taking place around the town of North Walsham and culminating on North Walsham’s Memorial Park is to commemorate the 740th anniversary of this battle.

 It will feature many medieval activities.
 Archery and combat displays and a battle re-enactment on Sunday.
 Medieval traders, have-a-go archery and pony rides, as well as plenty of food and drink.
 You’ll also be able to see and talk to armored knights, the peasant army and minstrels.

 You will be able to visit the living history encampment to meet the 120+ reenactors and see how our ancestors lived in the 14th century.

 In the town itself there will be lectures, guided historical walks, medieval hanging banners, concerts, mummers and mystery plays, a parade and a church service.

 The event starts on Friday 22nd July with Cinema in the Park showing Monty Python and the Holy Grail.

 Between January and April FREE Costume Workshops and Costumed visits are available for local schools on the events of 1381.

 Local residents, visitors and traders are all invited to take an active part in making this a spectacular new regional event.
 Contact us if you would like to be involved in any way.